SylvainBTL/Simplify-WPadmin/README.md

 ###  1 - Function.php

-Add this code in your fonction.php
+Add this code in your functions.php

 ```
 function admin_css() {